nwolanyk/Reddit_Cleaner/README.md

 ## Reddit_Cleaner
 A chrome extension to keep only the top 3 informative comments on reddit.
 The informative comment is defined by a comment's extensive vocabulary and relevance to the title.
 The vocabulary was measured by summing a pre-trained tf-idf matrix.
 The relevance to title was calculated by Google's pre-trained word2vec model.
 Reddit_Cleaner_Extension houses the Javascript and extension code.
 Reddit_Cleaner_Algorithm houses the python and data science code.
 NOTE this code will not run without a reddit secret_id token.
-Future updates Soon.
+Future updates Soon 2.

 ## Extension Architecture